 If a student is following a course leading to a professional qualification, the College/University will need to be able to report to the appropriate professional body, such as the General Medical Council, that he or she is 'a safe and suitable entrant to a given profession'.

-The Data Protection Act allows action to be taken to process personal sensitive data, and to disclose such information to an individual/body outside the College/University, without consent, where it is regarded as in the student's vital interest.
+GDPR allows action to be taken to process personal sensitive data, and to disclose such information to an individual/body outside the College/University, without consent, where it is regarded as in the student's vital interest.
 However, this is generally likely to apply only in cases of illness or accident where the student is unable or unwilling to give consent.
 This exemption may only be used in exceptional circumstances.

 There is also an exemption in the Act to allow collection of data without explicit consent in order to identify or keep under review the existence or absence of equality of opportunity or treatment between persons of different racial or ethnic origins.
 Such data is collected by the Colleges and University for the purposes of monitoring and of upholding equal opportunities policies.